MattHalloran/ReactGraphQLTemplate/README.md

 5. [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 6. [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable)

-**Note**: On Windows, NPM and Yarn should be installed from Ubuntu directly.
+**Note 1**: On Windows, NPM and Yarn should be installed from Ubuntu directly.
+**Note 2**: If you want to develop on a remote server (e.g. computer too slow, don't have admin privileges for Docker), you can follow the [deployment steps](https://github.com/MattHalloran/ReactGraphQLTemplate#deploying-project) to learn how to create one and set it up correctly.
+The [setup script](https://github.com/MattHalloran/NginxSSLReverseProxy/blob/main/scripts/fullSetup.sh) downloads all prerequisites, except for VSCode.
+You can install this on your local machine, and follow the [instructions for setting up the Remote Development extension]()

 ### 2. Global dependencies
 There are a few global dependencies which are required, and can be downloaded from the terminal using `yarn global add` (do this from Ubuntu if on Windows):